nickdimeglio/chip-8/README.md

-This project consists of a CHIP-8 emulator implemented in Python.
+This project consists of a CHIP-8 interpreter implemented in Python.
 CHIP-8 is a platform that can run old school games like Pac-Man and Pong.
 It has 4K memory consisting of main memory, 16 registers, a stack, two timers, input/output with graphics and sound, and a font set.
 Programs written for CHIP-8 implementation